Disclosure Games with Large Evidence Spaces: Disclosure of Trading Record

-Given her evidence endowment, the sender can disclose a set of most recent signals and conceal earlier signals, i.e. she can report a truncation of her evidence endowment.
-This defines the \emph{left censoring disclosure rule}.
-Formally, it is a partial order \(\precsim\), such that \(e_1\precsim e_2\Leftrightarrow e_1=e_2|_{L(e_1)}\).
+Given her evidence endowment, the sender can disclose a set of most recent signals and conceal earlier signals, i.e., she can report a truncation of her evidence endowment.
+This defines the \emph{left censoring technology of disclosure}.
+Formally, it is a partial order \(\precsim\) on \(E\) such that \(e_1\precsim e_2\Leftrightarrow e_1=e_2|_{L(e_1)}\).